Tim Brown '00

 When I started the program I saw this as the only step in my higher education quest.
 As I moved through the curriculum, I became excited about the architectural progression.
 Guy Petty was instrumental in fueling my fire to pursue a Bachelors of Architecture.
 I graduated from the CT program with honors in 2000.
 My family and I moved to Texas where I continued my education at Texas A & M University’s College of Architecture.
 I completed the Bachelors program there in 2003.
 I then sat for the Architectural Registration Exam and became a licensed Architect in 2007.

 I attribute most all of my academic success to the Civil Technology program.
 Without the faculty, fellow students and my family, I would have never had the success I had.
 I would not change anything about the path I chose to get here today.
 I truly believe that if I had started my college education at a four year university, it would have overwhelmed me.
 Instead, my college experience was one that excited me and always drove me forward.

-I currently live in Austin, Texas and I am the owner of a small residential architecture firm (Pioneer Designs, LLC).
+I currently live in Austin, Texas and I am the owner of a small residential architecture firm (Tim Brown Architecture).
 I am loving life.
 This is such a rewarding profession.
 Thanks so much to all of the faculty and staff at the Thompson School.
 I will always remember my time spent at UNH with great fondness.